StanJulia/Stan.jl/README.md

 ```
 All parameters to compile and run the Stan script are implicitly passed in through the model argument.

-Some more details stan() are given below.

-The stan() call uses make to create (or update when needed) an executable with the given model.name, e.g. bernoulli in the above example.
-If no model String (or of zero length) is found, a message will be shown.

-If the Julia REPL is started in the correct directory, stan(model) is sufficient for a model that does not require a data file.
-See the Binormal example.

 ## To do

 More features will be added as requested by users and as time permits.
 Please file an issue on github.

-See the TODO.md file for an initial list of issues I've been working on.

 **Note 1:** Few problems related to installing CmdStan have been reported on the Stan mailing list (but maybe most folks use RStan or Pystan).